budapatrayasa/Sewaka-Typeface-Family/README.md

 ## Contribution

-If you want to contribute to develop improvements of this font family, you can fork this project and create an issue or email us at abc@tokotypefaces.com
+If you want to contribute to develop improvements of this font family, you can fork this project and create an issue or email me at odoxproject@gmail.com

 ## License
 This Font Software is licensed under the SIL Open Font License, Version 1.1.